Germany must have frank talk about integration: Merkel

 About three-quarters of the cases involved sexual offences, while others related to theft or bodily harm.

-Welcoming the fact that large numbers of alleged victims have come forward, Merkel said there were "very serious questions that go beyond Cologne" for Germany.
+Welcoming the fact that large numbers of victims have come out to file complaints, Merkel said there were "very serious questions that go beyond Cologne" for Germany.

 The attacks have shown that there is in "some quarters, contempt for women," she said.